Top tips to manage your pet’s joint health

 Your vet may recommend a natural supplement like nutraquin+, which aids joint stiffness and supports the natural systems that control inflammation.

 Glucosamine HCL and Chondroitin Sulphate are essential for maintaining healthy joints, ligaments, tendons, cartilage and synovial fluid.
 Boswellia Extract supports the body's natural anti-inflammatory process and plays an important role in maintaining smooth and comfortable joint movement.

 Visit your vet

 Regular vet visits ensure your pet’s joints can be monitored frequently and the best up-to-date advice can be given.
 Ensure you follow your vet's advice.

-You could consider other therapies to help your dog or cat, such as physiotherapy and hydrotherapy.
-These can help to to increase circulation and mobility in your pet.
+You could consider alternative methods to help your dog or cat, such as physiotherapy and hydrotherapy.
+These can help to increase circulation and mobility in your pet.

-If you are concerned about your pet’s joint health you should consult your vet.
-They are best placed to offer advice and the best solution with regards to your pet’s health needs.
+If you are concerned about your pet’s joint health, consult your vet as they are best placed to offer advice and the best solution with regards to your pet’s health needs.
 Ask your vet about nutraquin+, which is specifically formulated to offer natural joint support to cats and dogs.
 It contains high quality key nutraient that are essential for maintaining healthy joints.